Emma-the-Analyst/ECONOMIC-IMPACT-OF-FOODTRUCK--TORONTO/README.md

 | **Excel** | Initial data exploration and validation | Data preview, basic statistics |
 | **Power BI** | Trend visualization and dashboard creation | Interactive charts, time-series plots |

 ---

 ### II.
 Development (Data Exploration, Cleaning, Manipulation and Visualization)

 #### a.
 Checking for Missing (Null) Values

-To ensure the datasets were complete and suitable for analysis, we conducted a thorough check for missing values across all relevant columns.
-For the food truck and restaurant databases, our main columns of interest were the `Category` and `Client Name` columns, since these would be used to determine which licenses were active in a specific year.
+To ensure the datasets were complete and suitable for analysis, a thorough check for missing values across all relevant columns was conducted.
+For the food truck and restaurant databases, the main columns of interest were the `Category` and `Client Name` columns, since these would be used to determine which licenses were active in a specific year.
 For both columns of interest, there were no missing values.
 For the population estimates dataset, no missing values were recorded.
 For the labour force dataset, 20 missing values were identified in the value column and were dropped.

 ![Insert Image](https://github.com/Emma-the-Analyst/ECONOMIC-IMPACT-OF-FOODTRUCK--TORONTO/blob/main/IMAGES/MISSING%20VALUE.png?raw=true)
 ![Insert Image](https://github.com/Emma-the-Analyst/ECONOMIC-IMPACT-OF-FOODTRUCK--TORONTO/blob/main/IMAGES/MISSING%20VALUE%20RESULT.png?raw=true)

+---

 #### b.
 Checking for Duplicates

 To ensure the integrity of the datasets and eliminate redundant records, a thorough check for duplicate entries was conducted.
-For the Food Truck and Restaurant datasets, i focused specifically on the `Licence No.` and `Client Name` columns, as only licensees with unique license numbers and client names were considered valid.
+For the Food Truck and Restaurant datasets, the focus was specifically on the `Licence No.` and `Client Name` columns, as only licensees with unique license numbers and client names were considered valid.
 Using Python's Pandas library, these columns were standardized by converting them to lowercase and removing extra spaces to ensure uniformity.
-The `duplicated()` method to identify and remove any duplicate rows based on these two key columns.
-For the Labour and Population datasets, we conducted a broader check across all columns to identify duplicate rows without focusing on specific fields.
+The `duplicated()` method was used to identify and remove any duplicate rows based on these two key columns.
+For the Labour and Population datasets, a broader check across all columns was conducted to identify duplicate rows without focusing on specific fields.

 ![Insert Image](https://github.com/Emma-the-Analyst/ECONOMIC-IMPACT-OF-FOODTRUCK--TORONTO/blob/main/IMAGES/DUPLICATE%20CHECK.png?raw=true)

+---

 #### c.
 Outliers Check

 Outliers were not checked in this project since the data was to be aggregated to yearly totals.
 With yearly aggregation, extreme values at the individual license level are smoothed out, making outlier detection less relevant for the analysis.

+---

 #### d.
 Data Extraction and Categorisation

-To enable time series analysis and feed our intended models, we extracted yearly data summaries for our variables of interest.
-Following the Institute of Justice study, we extracted time series rows for these variables.
+To enable time series analysis and feed the intended models, yearly data summaries for the variables of interest were extracted.
+Following the Institute of Justice study, time series rows for these variables were extracted.

-To ascertain which food trucks and restaurants were active per year, we used the following inclusion criterion:
+To ascertain which food trucks and restaurants were active per year, the following inclusion criterion was used:

 *A license is considered active if it was issued on or before the year in question and it has not expired by the end of the year.*

-A final data table consisting of yearly data for our model was then put together.
+A final data table consisting of yearly data for the model was then put together.
 It consists of yearly Toronto data for number of food trucks and restaurants (1969–2024), unemployment rate (2006–2024), and population data (2001–2023).

 ![Insert Image](https://github.com/Emma-the-Analyst/ECONOMIC-IMPACT-OF-FOODTRUCK--TORONTO/blob/main/IMAGES/FINDING%20ACTIVE%20FOOD%20TRUCK%20AND%20RESTAURANT.png?raw=true)

 ![Insert Image](https://github.com/Emma-the-Analyst/ECONOMIC-IMPACT-OF-FOODTRUCK--TORONTO/blob/main/IMAGES/ACTIVE%20FOODTRUCK%20AND%20RESTAURANT%20RESULT.png?raw=true)

+---

 #### e.
 Univariate Trend Analysis